kannankvs/md2/Command-Reference.md

   Done
   ```

-- `sonic_installer list`
+**sonic_installer list**

-  - Display information about currently installed images.
-It displays a list of installed images, currently running image and image set to be loaded after reboot.
+This command displays information about currently installed images.
+It displays a list of installed images, currently running image and image set to be loaded in next reboot.

+  - Usage:

+    sonic_installer list

   - Example:
   ```
   admin@sonic:~$ sonic_installer list